fiskaltrust/release-notes/portal/portal-sprint-93.md

 ### Data exports

 #### Inform users of Sandbox about limitations of PosArchive
-While the export features are only available for customers that have purchased the PosARchive (e.g. as part of the Sorglos package), we wanted to give all users in the Sandbox environment the chance to test these functionalities without PosArchive.
+While the export features are only available for customers that have purchased the fiskaltrust.PosArchive (e.g. as part of the Sorglos package), we wanted to give all users in the Sandbox environment the chance to test these functionalities without PosArchive.
 To prevent confusions why this is showing up in Sandbox and not in Production we have added a warning sign.

 ![posachive-warning-sandbox](images/sprint-93/posachive-warning-sandbox.png)